 agriculture, civilization, we have undergone the industrial revolution, and right now we are on the

 edge of new substantial event which will change our lives forever.
 We may be certain about it,

 because the only constant thing in life is change.
 It is now our task to direct those changes in the

 good direction, the direction of progress and innovation.
 The only way to achieve this is to

 strengthen our mutual Polish-American relationships and to educate the future generations.
 We are

 a part of a much longer process, and the responsibility of maintaining this trend of progress and

 innovation lies in our hands.

-The American Investor is the official quarterly publication of the American Chamber of Commerce in Poland.
-It is a voice for foreign investors and the business community in Poland,...
+AmCham.Pl Quarterly is the official publication of the American Chamber of Commerce in Poland.
+It is a voice for foreign investors and the business community in Poland, and it stri...